cuelang/cuelang.org/content/en/docs/concepts/logic.md

 The model for this is actually quite simple.
-Conceptually, CUE keeps two parallel values, one for all possible values and for the default, which must an instance of the former.
+Conceptually, CUE keeps two parallel values, one for all possible values and one for the default, which must be an instance of the former.
 Rougly speaking, for the example with the conflict, it simultaneously evaluates: